“Things will fall apart no matter what I do.” “I’m sure they all hate me.” If you say things like this to yourself, mindfulness can help.

 Mindfulness Techniques for Introverts

-Here are four mindfulness practices that will help you combat negative self-talk.
+Here are four mindfulness practices that help me combat negative self-talk.
+I hope they help you too.

 1. Accept that negative thoughts will happen.

-Have you ever found yourself trying to put a positive spin on something even somewhere as private as your journal or in a conversation with a trusted friend?
+Have you ever found yourself trying to put a positive spin on a bad experience even somewhere as private as your journal or in a conversation with your best friend?
+It’s not that bad, you might say.
+Or, It doesn’t bother me.
 This form of positivity bias happens because we consciously want to feel like we’re in control of our future and our lives.
+And who doesn’t want that?

 It might even feel like our negative thoughts are too evil to acknowledge, so we suppress them by trying to focus on the positive.